Aranguri/sasses2/experiments/sen_embeddings/sen_embeddings.md

 * max_seq len too large

 theoretically, the problem is trivial if the hidden size is greater than or equal to the embedding size * seq_length.
 You just concatenate all the embeddings.
 The problem is that it's not clear how a LSTM could concatenate things.
 This is just NMT dude.

+# Steps
+* add max norm
+* check how is the output of the guys
+* see how big is my training set compared to theirs
+* use bigger embedding_size?